DontShaveTheYak/jenkins-std-lib/README.md

 ![Configure](.images/configure.PNG)

 *Note: Default version of master will get you the latest release.
-For production you should pin the default version to a [release](https://github.com/DontShaveTheYak/jenkins-std-lib/releases).*
+For production you should pin version to a [release](https://github.com/DontShaveTheYak/jenkins-std-lib/releases) tag.*

 The Jenkins Standard Library requires the following plugins:
 * AnsiColor - Used to provide color output for our built in logger.

 For more detailed information see the offical Jenkins [Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) documentation.

-### Recomeneded Setup
+### Recommended Setup

 Our Shared Library will function and look its best if you setup the additional plugins below.

 We recommend the following plugins:
-* simple-theme-plugin - To remove non-useful information from build console.
+* [simple-theme-plugin](https://plugins.jenkins.io/simple-theme-plugin/) - To remove non-useful information from build console.
 Use this config:
-2

   ```
   .pipeline-annotated {
      display: none;